wolfspyre/puppet-mysqlx/README.md

 Tested on rh5/6.
 Support for other OSes is limited/nonexistent at this time.
 MySQL 5.6 does not work yet.

+This seems like common sense, but:
+  * If you're adding a user hash:
+    - The *database* listed must exist in the catalog.
+This is because the only action being performed is an update to the 'mysql' database, not a database creation.

+  * If you're adding a grant hash:
+    - The *database* and *user*/*host* entity referenced must exist in the catalog.

 ##Development

 Guidelines and instructions for contributing to your module.